Overhead Hoists

 Overhead Hoists Overhead hoists are typically utilized in factories or industrial facilities where heavy objects need to be lifted and moved.
 These electric hoists are typically attached to horizontal beams which pass over top of several different work stations.

 Gorbel®, Inc. is an innovator and leader in producing bridge cranes for the industry.
 Gorbel® provides a wide variety of overhead handling solutions that handle loads from fifty pounds up to forty tons.
+Contact us today and we will work with you to find the best product for your unique application.
+Call or visit our website for additional information.

 Gorbel Inc. $$$

-G. W. Becker, Inc. $$$
+Crane-Tec, Inc. $$$

-Piedmont Hoist & Crane, Inc. $$$
+Crane Equipment & Service, Inc. $$$

 Handling Systems International has become a premier leader in the crane manufacturers industry through our hard work and dedication.
 All of our cranes are built to fit the exact specifications of our customer's needs.
 We are committed to providing our customers with unbeatable service, high-quality products, and competitive prices.